All cattle keepers must keep an up to date holding register for your cattle.

 - date of movement

-- departure holding or CPH
+- departure or destination holding name and address or CPH

 - date of movement or death